honeycombio/observability-day-workshop/README.md

 1. change PROGRAMMING_LANGUAGE in .env to nodejs
 2. `docker compose down` and `./run` to restart
 3. Push go (or run the loadgen) and look at traces.
-4. The obvious major problem is that the traces aren't connected.
-Propagation is broken.
-5. Drill from backend-for-frontend-nodejs/index.ts into fetchFromService.
-It uses `fetch`.
-The autoinstrumentation (right now) doesn't include this.
-6. The code is there to implement propagation manually, in case you want to talk about that.
-But the library exists now
-7. Go to backend-for-frontend-nodejs/tracing.ts, and add UndiciInstrumentation.
-Rerun the service & see connected traces.
-Notice the values in span.kind

 8. Maybe notice that there's a crapton of blahblah from fs-instrumentation.
 Show them library.name
 9. Disable the fs-instrumentation in backend-for-frontend-nodejs/tracing.ts.
 Note that i leave it on for meminator because meminator does meaningful stuff in the filesystem.
 It's already off for phrase-picker and image-picker.